PrabinKuSabat/pk_base/README.md

 - **Minimalistic** — no clutter, just your words and ideas front and center
 - **Modern** — clean typography, smooth interactions, responsive on all devices
-- **Automated** — write in Obsidian, click publish, and your live site updates instantly
+- **Automated** — write in Obsidian,publish, and your live site updates instantly
 - **Extensible** — every visual detail is themeable through CSS variables
 - **Free to host** — deploy on Vercel or Netlify at zero cost